bitovi/react-to-web-component/README.md

 # react-to-webcomponent

 `react-to-webcomponent` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
 It lets you share react components as native elements that __don't__ require mounted being through React.
 The custom element acts as a wrapper for the underlying react component.
+This way, any other framework (vue, svelte, angular, ember, canjs) can integrate with React widgets in the same way those frameworks integrate with normal elements (typically view-bindings).

 `react-to-webcomponent`: